grantcolley/dotnetwhat/README.md

     }
 }
 ```
-Instead of one `Invoice` class printing, saving, and calculating everything, responsibilities are split.

 #### O — Open/Closed Principle
 Classes should be open for extension but closed for modification.
+This means you should be able to add new functionality to a system without changing existing, tested code.

+Example - You can add new discounts without changing `PriceCalculator`.
 ```C#
 public interface IDiscount
 {